How to Can Bean and Ham Soup

 1/4 tsp. salt or liquid smoke

-Rinse beans.
+Rinse the beans.
 Place 3/4 c. dried beans in each jar.
-Add remaining ingredients.
+Add ham, chopped onion, chopped carrots, celery, chicken bouillon, and salt to each jar.

 Fill the remainder of the jars with boiling water, leaving 1 inch head space.
 Wipe rims of jars with a clean dish towel and place lids and rings on jars.